-The various names given to this type of helmet are derived from its shape, in particular the high and forward inclined apex, in which it resembles the caps (usually of leather) habitually worn by Phrygian and Thracian peoples.
+The various names given to this type of helmet are derived from its shape, in particular the high and forward inclined apex, in which it resembles the soft caps (of textile or of leather, sometimes retaining the fur) habitually worn by Phrygian and Thracian peoples.
 These geographical names do not refer to the origins of the helmet itself and are a modern naming convention.
+The helmet was developed after the Greeks became familiar with the Thracian cap.
+The shape of the Boeotian helmet was also based on a type of soft hat, in this case the Greek petasos, a brimmed hat.[6]
 Like the vast majority of helmets of Greek origin, Thracian and Phrygian helmets were made of bronze.
 The skull of the helmet was usually raised from a single sheet of bronze, though the forward-pointing apex was sometimes made separately and riveted to the skull.
 The skull was often drawn out into a peak at the front, this shaded the wearer's eyes and offered protection to the upper part of the face from downward blows.
 The face was further protected by large cheekpieces, made separately from the skullpiece.
 Sometimes these cheekpieces were so large that they met in the centre leaving a gap for the nose and eyes.
-When constructed in this manner they would have embossed and engraved decoration to mimic a beard and moustache.[5]
+When constructed in this manner they would have embossed and engraved decoration to mimic a beard and moustache.[7]

-Funerary loutrophoros; on the right, a young Slave carries the shield of his Athenean master, 380–370 BC
+Funerary loutrophoros; on the right, a young Slave carries the shield of his Athenian master, 380–370 BC

 Modern reproduction of a Phrygian helmet with large cheekpieces decorated to resemble a beard